DataBiosphere/data-portal/content/releases/2020-mar/working-with-release-files.md

 Each louvain cluster in the .de.xlsx file has one excel sheet for upregulated genes and one for downregulated genes.
 To make viewing these results easier in R and Python, we converted all excel sheets into a zip of individual CSV files.
 You can download the zip file from the Release Files column on the [March 2020 Release page](data.humancellatlas.org/explore/releases/2020-mar), unzip it into your directory of choice, and view the CSVs in R or Python using the instructions below.

-For both R and Python instructions, you will need to specify the name of the directory containing the CSV files (specified below with “DIRECTORY_NAME”).
+For both R and Python instructions, you will need to list the name of the directory containing the CSV files (specified below with “DIRECTORY_NAME”).

 ### Instructions for R